 Achuar, Aguano, Aguaruna, Amahuaca, Asháninka, Bora, Candoshi, Cashibo, Cholone, Cocama, Cocamilla, Ese Ejja, Harakmbut, Huambisa, Jibito, Jivaro, Shuar, Kaxinawá, Kulina, Korubo, Machiguenga, Machinere, Maina, Mashco-Piro, Matsés (Mayoruna), Muinane, Quijos-Quichua, Southern Pastaza Quechua, Lamas Quechua, Secoya, Shapra, Shipibo, Conibo, Ticuna, Tukano, Urarina, Witoto (Huitoto), Yagua, Yaminawá,Yanesha, Yine, Yukunas, Zaparo.

 Isolated: These are groups that live in areas untouched by civilization, with nomadic habits.
-They clearly retain their ethnic and cultural identity, and they possess no desires to be contacted by outsiders.
+They clearly retain their ethnic and cultural identity, and they have no desires to be contacted by outsiders.

-Sporadic Contacted: They belong to those groups whose territory is difficult to access.
+Sporadic Contacted: These are groups whose territories are difficult to access.
 They establish sporadic contact with civilization and essentially retain their ethnic identity.

 Permanent Contacted: In this category, we find the groups that have already lost their socio-cultural autonomy, and are clearly in a process of ethnic disintegration.

-Integrated: This category includes groups that have lost their cultural and ethnic identity and co-exist together, although marginalized, within civilization.
+Integrated: This category includes groups that have lost their cultural and ethnic identity and co-exist together, although marginalized, within modern civilizations.